 As for the email itself, there are also some practices we recommend to follow.

-First of all, clean up your mailing list before sending a campaign by removing invalid, misspelled, and “catch-all” addresses — this is likely to increase your open rate.
+First of all, use email checker to clean up your mailing list before sending a campaign — remove invalid, misspelled, and “catch-all” addresses — this is likely to increase your open rate.

 Proceed with segmenting your mailing list based on recipient’s engagement.
 Split your subscribers into groups: for instance, those who haven’t opened your emails for one, two, three and more months.
 Try to re-engage those who have been inactive by offering more relevant topics.
 Proper mailing list segmentation will help you improve your CTR, so don’t neglect a chance to go one step beyond to hit the bull’s eye with your email.